 How to get there?

-The bamboo train is located aproximately 5 km outside of the city center.
+The bamboo train is about 5 km outside the city center.

-You can take one of the many tuk tuks around and try to get a good price.
+You can take one of the many tuk-tuks and try to negotiate a good price.

-Entrance fee: If you want to go up to the killing caves or the temple you have to pay an entrance fee of $1
+Entrance fee: If you want to go up to the killing caves of the temple you have to pay an entrance fee of $1

 How to get there?

 The Killing Caves are truly impressive.
-Especially, if you are familiar with the backgrounds about this cave.
+Especially, if you are familiar with the backgrounds of this cave.

-As you can already assume by the name, also here many Cambodian people have been killed during the Khmer Rouge dictatorship by being pushed down the cave.
+As you can already assume by the name, many Cambodian people have been killed here during the Khmer Rouge dictatorship by being pushed down the cave.

-As soon as you have reached the foot of the mountain again (ideally you take the stairs downstairs as it leads you directly to the exit of the bat caves) you can look for the best spot to see this magnificent act of nature.
+As soon as you have reached the foot of the mountain again (ideally you take the stairs down as it leads you directly to the exit of the Battambang bat cave) you can look for the best spot to see this magnificent act of nature.
 You might wanna get there around 5.30 pm to make sure you catch the best spot.

-Of course every restaurant will try to convince you they offer the best view on the bat caves.
+Of course, every restaurant will try to convince you they offer the best view of the bat caves.
 They will not mention that they also offer totally overpriced drinks and snacks.
-But actually, the best view you’ll probably have from the (free) benches right in front of the bat caves.
+But actually, the best view you’ll probably have is from the (free) benches right in front of the bat caves.

 As soon as the sun goes down the hungry nocturnal bats will wake up to go hunting.
 An absolutely unique experience.
 Thousands of bats are leaving their cave at the same time.

-Unfortunately, it is kinda complicated to take a good snap of it.
+Unfortunately, it can be pretty complicated to take a good snap of it.
 As the sun is already going down the lightning conditions are surely not the best.
-Moreover, the animals are actually quite small.
+Moreover, animals are actually quite small.

 Wat Damrey, Wat Kandal, Wat Bovil, Wat Bo Knong, Elephant temple

-And we didn’t got disappointed.
-Firstly, we didn’t have to pay any entrance fee.
+And we didn’t get disappointed.
+Firstly, we didn’t have to pay an entrance fee.
 So we could spare some money.
 Secondly, there were no tourists wandering around, so we could look around and take pictures in a relaxed atmosphere without being bothered by others.

-Furthermore, all these temples are in walkable distance from each other, so you don’t have to take a taxi or tuk tuk.
+Furthermore, all these temples are within walkable distance from each other, so you don’t have to take a taxi or tuk-tuk.

-The first temple grounds that we visited was a little flooded by the monsoon rain we had at night.
-But still (or maybe especially because of that?) it was totally beautiful walking around.
+The first temple grounds that we visited was a little flooded by the monsoon rain.
+But still, (or maybe especially because of that?) it was totally beautiful walking around.

 Our last stop was the white elephant temple.
 Unfortunately, many of the white elephants were already fallen apart.
-Anyway, a really nice place to see and we enjoyed to walk around there.
+Anyway, a really nice place to see and we enjoyed having a walk around there.